outbreak-info/R-outbreak-info/README.md

 with our tutorial
 [vignettes](https://outbreak-info.github.io/R-outbreak-info/docs/articles/index.html).

-To access the genomics data (SARS-CoV-2 variant prevalences), you will need to **create an account on [GISAID](https://www.gisaid.org/registration/register/)** before being able to access the data. *It may take a few days for the registration to
+To access the genomic data (SARS-CoV-2 variant prevalences), you will need to **create an account on [GISAID](https://www.gisaid.org/registration/register/)** before being able to access the data. *It may take a few days for the registration to